 Since 2017, I have been a research fellow at Department of Philosophy, University of Bergen, where I am conducting a research project on values and objectivity in qualitative data collection in the social sciences.

-Co-founder and member of the steering committee of the European Network for the Philosophy of the Social Sciences (ENPOSS) (since 2012).
+Co-founder and member of the steering committee of the European Network for the Philosophy of the Social Sciences (ENPOSS) (2012 -).
 See www.enposs.eu.

 Guest editor of a Synthese Topical Collection on “Objectivity in Social Research” together with Petri Ylikoski (in progress).